Numerical resolution of McKean-Vlasov FBSDEs using neural networks: Numerical results

-\paragraph{} We observe in Table \ref{tab: quadratic} convergence of the methods for small maturities and divergence beyond $T=1$.
-Note that the dynamic estimation of the expectation prevents the algorithm to explode for $T=1$, contrarily to the direct method.
+\paragraph{} We take $a=b=c=0.1,\ \alpha = 0.5, \sigma = 0.4, \xi = 1$.
+We observe in Table \ref{tab: quadratic} convergence of the methods for small maturities and divergence beyond $T=1$.
+Note that the dynamic estimation of the expectation prevents the algorithm to explode for $T=1$, contrarily to the Global Direct method.
 However, it does not converge to the true solution in this case.
 Indeed the loss plateaus at the value 2 in Figure \ref{fig: loss 2} (right), so the terminal condition of the BSDE is not properly respected.
-The dynamic method also produces better result than the Direct one (see Figure \ref{fig: better Y} and Table \ref{tab: quadratic}).
-We notice from Figure \ref{fig: Z quadratic} and Figure \ref{fig: better Y} that the estimated $Y,Z$ processes have the good shape but some errors are still present after convergence. \paragraph{} Concerning the local method, we see in Figure \ref{fig: negative exp} that the estimated expectations are stable around zero for a few iterations but then become negative.
+The Global Dynamic method also produces better result than the Global Direct one (see Figure \ref{fig: better Y} and Table \ref{tab: quadratic}).
+We notice from Figure \ref{fig: Z quadratic} and Figure \ref{fig: better Y} that the estimated $Y,Z$ processes have the good shape but some errors are still present after convergence.

+Concerning the Local Dynamic method, we see in Figure \ref{fig: negative exp} that the estimated expectations are stable around zero for a few iterations but then become negative.
 It may be due to the lack of a contraction for the fixed point problem.
 The loss explodes for $T=1.5$, as seen on the learning curve from Figure \ref{fig: learning local quadratic}.
-For $T=1.$, we see that it stays above $10$.
+For $T=1$, we see that it stays above $10$.